Are High-Security Checks Worth It?

 Good fraud prevention software should allow you to revisit past cases to see if the rules would have helped.
 This is done in a sandbox environment, where you can switch the rules on and off and witness their accuracy in person.

-Running a test will create a confusion matrix based on previous transactions over the selected time frame and highlights the estimated accuracy rate of the rule.
+Running a test will create a confusion matrix based on previous transactions over the selected time frame, which highlights the rule’s estimated accuracy rate.

-In the field of machine learning a confusion matrix, or error matrix, is a table layout that allows visualization of the performance of an algorithm.
-This allows you to calculate accuracy over a specific date range – selectable from the last hour through to the last year.
+In machine learning, a confusion matrix, or error matrix, is a table layout that visualizes an algorithm’s performance.
+It allows you to calculate accuracy over a specific date range—selectable from the last hour through to the last year.

 Discover how we can help you grow your business with whitebox and blackbox AI, custom rules, and granular control.